Resident Expectations Clause Samples

-Resident Expectations a.
-The University will provide a residential living space to the Resident for a period of one academic year (fall and spring term) exclusive of vacation periods or any other period when the University is officially closed (“the regular Contract period”) unless the Resident has specially requested housing outside of the regular Contract period on the housing application.
+Resident Expectations a) The University will provide a room accommodation to the Resident for a period of one academic year (fall and spring term) exclusive of vacation periods or any other period when the University is officially closed (“the regular Contract period”) unless the Resident has specially requested housing outside of the regular Contract period on the Application/Contract.
 An additional fee will be assessed and a separate agreement will be required for housing provided outside of the regular Contract period.
-Residence hall service, including access to the assigned hall and room, begins on the official Opening Day.
+Residence hall service, including access to the assigned hall and room, begins on the official Opening Day. b) The University will provide residence hall staff in accordance with University policy to provide a living experience which complements the academic intent of the University. c) The University will provide a reasonable amount of light, heat, and hot water.
+Student rooms shall be furnished by the University with a bed, mattress, drawer space, desk, and closet space.

 Related to Resident Expectations